Technologicat/unpythonic/README.md

 ## Notes

+The main design consideration in this package is to not need `inspect`, keeping these modules simple and robust.

 Since we **don't** depend on [MacroPy](https://github.com/azazel75/macropy), we provide run-of-the-mill functions and classes, not actual syntactic forms.

 For more examples, see [``tour.py``](tour.py), the `test()` function in each submodule, and the docstrings of the individual features.

 ### On ``let`` and Python

 Why no `let*`?
 In Python, name lookup always occurs at runtime.
-Hence, if we allow using the environment instance in the RHS of the bindings, that automatically gives us `letrec`.
-Each binding is only looked up when we attempt to use it, and at that point they all already exist.

 Python gives us no compile-time guarantees that no binding refers to a later one - in [Racket](http://racket-lang.org/), this guarantee is the main difference between `let*` and `letrec`.

 Even Racket's `letrec` processes the bindings sequentially, left-to-right, but *the scoping of the names is mutually recursive*.
 Hence a binding may contain a lambda that, when eventually called, uses a binding defined further down in the `letrec` form.
+We similarly allow this.

 In contrast, in a `let*` form, attempting such a definition is *a compile-time error*, because at any point in the sequence of bindings, only names found earlier in the sequence have been bound.
 See [TRG on `let`](https://docs.racket-lang.org/guide/let.html).

+The ``unpythonic.lispylet`` version of `letrec` behaves slightly more like `let*` in that if the RHS is not a function, it may only refer to previous bindings.
+But it still allows mutually recursive function definitions.

 Inspiration: [[1]](https://nvbn.github.io/2014/09/25/let-statement-in-python/) [[2]](https://stackoverflow.com/questions/12219465/is-there-a-python-equivalent-of-the-haskell-let) [[3]](http://sigusr2.net/more-about-let-in-python.html).